Our Policy Priorities

 The Tarrant Area Food Bank works daily to alleviate hunger alongside our state and national associations, Feeding Texas and Feeding America.
 Together, we work daily to ensure that the lived experiences of our neighbors facing hunger inform and inspire proven solutions to protect and expand vital programs so that everyone in our community has the food they need.

-Our Priorities for the 2023 Farm Bill Federal Legislation
+Our Priorities for the upcoming Federal Farm Bill

 Food banks are key partners in the fight against hunger, but they alone cannot end hunger permanently.
 SNAP is the nation’s first line of defense against hunger, providing food benefits that are timely, targeted and temporary.
 Around 40 million people receive monthly SNAP food benefits, delivered through debit cards that can be used to purchase groceries at retailers nationwide.
 Food banks are the largest nongovernmental providers of SNAP application assistance in the country.